ralucaportase/flot-charting-plugin/README.md

 The history buffer is a circular buffer holding the chart data accompanied by an acceleration structure - a tree of min/max values which we call an acceleration tree from now on.

-The acceleration tree is not enabled for small history buffers.
+The acceleration tree is only enabled for big history buffers.

 Performance considerations
 --------------------------